ESMValGroup/ESMValTool/doc/sphinx/source/quickstart/installation.rst

 .. code-block:: bash

-    conda create --name esmvaltool -c esmvalgroup -c conda-forge esmvaltool python=3.9.2
+    conda create --name esmvaltool -c esmvalgroup -c conda-forge esmvaltool python=3.9

 Here ``conda`` is the executable calling the Conda package manager to install ``esmvaltool`` and the ``-c`` flag specifies the Conda software channels in which the ``esmvaltool`` package and its dependencies can be found.
-The reason why we are also installing ``python=3.9.2`` is that the environment ``esmvaltool`` is initially created with a very old ``python=2.7`` and this will either stop or make the environment solving process extremely slow (at the time of this writing Python's latest stable version is 3.9.2, update to the latest stable version in the future).
+The reason why we are also installing ``python=3.9`` is that the environment ``esmvaltool`` is initially created with a very old ``python=2.7`` and this will either stop or make the environment solving process extremely slow.

 This will create a new
 `Conda environment <https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html#managing-environments>`_